 3) Do we have any idea of what the results will be?

-4) We are not clear about the results, but at least do we know who is running for the elections?
+4) We are not clear about the results, but do we at least know who is running for the elections?

 This study counted on the participation of the Public Affairs Area of Argentina, Brazil, Chile, Peru, Mexico, Colombia, Spain and Panama, and Latam Desk Europe of LLORENTE & CUENCA.